-Holden Clough is an Inclusive School.
-We ensure that all our children are involved in all aspects of learning, and are challenged and motivated to reach their full potential.
+Holden Clough is an inclusive school.
+We ensure that all of our children are involved in all aspects of learning, and are challenged and motivated to reach their full potential.
 Children may need additional support to help them meet their learning needs.

-Mrs Batya Howard is our Inclusion Lead and Special Educational Needs Coordinator (SENDCO).
-She is responsible for the operation of the Special Educational Needs policy and coordination of specific provision made to support individual children with SEND.
-Mrs Howard can be contacted on the school telephone number 0161 330 5248.
+Miss Boult is our SENCo She is responsible for the operation of the Special Educational Needs policy and coordination of specific provision made to support individual children with SEND.
+Miss Boult can be contacted on the school telephone number 0161 330 5248.

 Our Governor with responsibility for SEND is Mr Basharat Ali.

 Miss Joanne Hartley (Deputy Head Teacher is our Designated Safeguarding Lead (DSL) and Mr Faik Kordemir (Head Teacher) is our Deputy Designated Safeguarding Lead.

 Our Senior Lunchtime Supervisor is Mrs Angela Woodward

 The kinds of SEN that are provided for

 Our school currently provides additional and/or different provision for a range of needs, including: